Barclays lifts U.S. Silica Holdings Inc. [SLCA] price estimate. Who else is bullish?

 With the latest financial reports released by the company, U.S. Silica Holdings Inc. posted -0.08/share EPS, while the average EPS was predicted by analysts to be reported at -0.13/share.When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 38.50%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for SLCA.

-There are presently around $99 million, or 95.60% of SLCA stock, in the hands of institutional investors.
-The top three institutional holders of SLCA stocks are: BLACKROCK INC. with ownership of 11,479,654, which is approximately 3.234% of the company’s market cap and around 2.90% of the total institutional ownership; ARIEL INVESTMENTS, LLC, holding 10,778,483 shares of the stock with an approximate value of $15.52 million in SLCA stocks shares; and VANGUARD GROUP INC, currently with $8.25 million in SLCA stock with ownership of nearly -29.154% of the company’s market capitalization.
+There are presently around 131 million, or 95.60% of SLCA stock, in the hands of institutional investors.
+The top three institutional holders of SLCA stocks are: BLACKROCK INC. with ownership of 11479654, which is approximately 3.23 of the company’s market cap and around 2.90% of the total institutional ownership; ARIEL INVESTMENTS LLC, holding 10778483 shares of the stock with an approximate value of $20.48 million in SLCA stocks shares; and VANGUARD GROUP INC, currently with $10.88 million in SLCA stock with ownership of nearly (29.15) of the company’s market capitalization.